Insure your car in minutes, without tedious paperwork

 When you buy directly from ACKO, we don't have to pay any commissions to agents.
 We pass these savings to you by giving low premium rates.

 ACKO provides paperless door-to-door claims.
-Give us a call - we will pick up your car, get it repaired and deliver it back to you within 3 working days.
+Register your claims through our mobile app or website - we will pick up your car, repair it, and deliver it back to you (in select cities) at no extra cost.

 ACKO has unique plans tailored to your needs.
 They are not available anywhere else.
 We also have personalised discounts for our customers.